Audience Marketing 101: How to Think Like Your Customers

 This is exactly what we do with our AI models.

-Read more about Neurons Copilot
+Read more about Neurons AI

 As Sam Tranter, Senior Project Manager at Ogilvy put it: